iossifovlab/gpf/userdocs/administration/getting_started.rst

 ++++++++++++

-The GPF system uses genotype storage for storing genomic variants.
+The GPF system uses genotype storages for storing genomic variants.

 We are going to use in-memory genotype storage for this guide.
 It is easiest to set up and use, but it is unsuitable for large studies.